pcineverdies/dummy_cc/README.md

 Some of these techniques are implemented directly during the LIR construction, thus they can be found in [lirgen.rs](./src/lirgen/lirgen.rs).

 ### [Backend](./src/backend)
+The file [Backend.md](./src/backend/backend.md) describes the backend process.
+The one and only target of the compiler is RISC-V on 32 bits, supporting extensions I and M.
+The result is compliant with the RISC-V ABI.

 ## Build